 |Lost||21 Dec 1939|

-HMS Bayonet (T/Boom Skipper A. Lamont, RNR was mined and sunk in the Firth of Forth, Scotland in approximate position 56º05'N, 02º32'W on 21 December 1939.
-Possibly the mine was from a defensive British field but most like one of those laid by the German submarine U-21 on 4 November 1939.
+HMS Bayonet (T/Boom Skipper A. Lamont, RNR) was mined and sunk while working on the boom in South Inchkeith Channel off Leith in the Firth of Forth, in position 56º00'N, 03º10'W, on 21 December 1939.
+Three men were lost and 28 injured.
+The mine was from a defensive British field laid by the British minelayer HMS Plover between 14 and 16 December 1939.

 Commands listed for HMS Bayonet (Z 05)